Norilsk Nickel’s transportation and logistics assets include:

 Krasnoyarsk Transport Division is based in Krasnoyarsk.
 This division is responsible for transportation and forwarding of Nornickel’s cargoes and for carriage of precious metal concentrates.

-In 2019, Nornickel- Yenisey River Shipping Company (100%) was established to coordinate operations of Krasnoyarsk port and Yenisey River Shipping Company, which operate a strictly seasonal service due to the Yenisey River getting frozen in winter.
-When ice flows pass, the Group uses the ports to transship Nornickel’s cargoes to Dudinka, including crushed granite, clinker, materials, equipment, and socially significant cargoes (as part of the Northern Deliveries programme).
+In 2019, Nornickel-YRSС (Nornickel interest 100%) was established to coordinate operations of Krasnoyarsk port and Yenisey River Shipping Company, which operate a strictly seasonal service due to the Yenisey River getting frozen in winter.
+When ice flows pass, the Group uses the ports to transship Nornickel’s cargoes to Dudinka, including crushed rock, clinker, equipment, materials, and socially significant cargoes (as part of the Northern Deliveries programme).

-Yenisey River Shipping Company (82%) carries the bulk of the Group’s and third-party cargoes shipped on the Yenisey River.
+Yenisey River Shipping Company (Nornickel interest 82%) carries the bulk of the Group’s and third-party cargoes shipped on the Yenisey River.
 The company owns over 600 river vessels, including self-propelled and towed ones.
-The fleet operates in the Yenisey, Angara, Nizhnyaya Tunguska and Podkamennaya Tunguska Rivers, and their largest tributaries.
+The fleet operates in the Yenisey, Angara, Nizhnyaya and Podkamennaya Tunguska Rivers, and their largest tributaries.

-Krasnoyarsk River Port (89%) is one of the largest ports in the Yenisey basin.
+Krasnoyarsk River Port (Nornickel interest 89%) is one of the largest ports in the Yenisey basin.
 The port transships cargoes delivered by road, rail and water, provides storage services and transports cargoes using private railway lines.
-The port has three operating areas – Yenisey, Zlobino, and Peschanka.
+The port has three operating areas – Yenisey, Zlobino and Peschanka.

-Lesosibirsk Port (51%) is located 40 km downstream of the point of confluence of the Angara and Yenisey Rivers and downstream of the hard-to-navigate rapids.
+Lesosibirsk Port (Nornickel interest 51%) is located 40 km downstream of the point of confluence of the Angara and Yenisey Rivers and downstream of the hard-to-navigate rapids.
 This secures the delivery of Nornickel’s cargoes at times of low water on the Yenisey and the use of fully loaded ships.
 The port’s unique benefits:

 - The only dedicated port on the Yenisey River capable of handling explosives with a storage option